 But saving David’s old house could also help save Jamaica Plain.
-After years of dilapidation, the house has been condemned by the Boston Fire Department and placed in the hands of a receiver, who could order its demolition as a fire hazard at any time, or sell it to a developer who would probably rip it down and put up something at odds with the street’s historical character.
+After years of dilapidation, the house has been condemned by the Boston Fire Department; it could be demolished as a fire hazard or sold to a developer who would probably rip it down and put up something at odds with the street’s character.
 For now, that block of Chestnut is a modest mecca of 19th and early 20th century houses.
 Elsewhere in Jamaica Plain the forces of modernity are gnawing away at JP’s historic charm.
 Saving 305 Chestnut could slow if not halt that trend.

 The J. Alba Davis House, as 305 is known to historians and preservationists, is named for the leather dealer who purchased it in the 1860s, after ship carver John Foule (or Fowle) built it along with his brother, William, in about 1841.
 Davis moved it round the corner from Green Street to Chestnut Avenue, setting it back from the street so that today it sits amid a wee charming woods of its own.

 The Davis House was built in the Greek Revival style that was sweeping the nation as its citizens sought to figure out what Thomas Jefferson and George Washington had in mind when they selected Greco-Roman classical architecture to reify the principles of the first nation ever conceived to carry out an idea rather than to protect the interests of a ruling class.
 Most Greek Revivals are relatively modest affairs, well within the capacity of shipwrights and other tradesmen or artisans to build on their own.